linearcollider/ILC_plots_and_graphics/snowmass2021_whitepaper/detectors/README.md

 -----
 Left: Three-dimensional rendering of the ILD detector.
 Right: Event display of a simulated hadronic decay of a $t \bar t$ event in ILD.
-The colors of the tracks show the results of the reconstruction, each color corresponding to a reconstructed particle. \label{ild-fig-ILD}}
+The colors of the tracks show the results of the reconstruction, each color corresponding to a reconstructed particle.

 [<img src="figures/ILD_all_110826.jpg" width="200" />](figures/ILD_all_110826.jpg)[<img src="figures/ttbar_500GeV_3dview-41.png" width="200" />](figures/ttbar_500GeV_3dview-41.png)